Omicron Geminorum

 Omicron Geminorum (ο Geminorum, abbreviated Omicron Gem, ο Gem), also named Jishui, is a solitary star in the constellation of Gemini.
 It is faintly visible to the naked eye with an apparent visual magnitude of 4.90.
 Based upon an annual parallax shift of 19.3 mas, it is located at a distance of 169 light-years from the Sun.

 Nomenclature

 ο Geminorum (Latinised to Omicron Geminorum) is the star's Bayer designation.

 The star bore the traditional Chinese name of Jishui, meaning a store of water; this name has also been applied to Lambda Persei.
 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Jishui for this star on 30 June 2017 and it is now so included in the List of IAU-approved Star Names.

-It was also known to be part of a much bigger constellation named Telescopium Herschelii before it was unrecognized by the International Astronomical Union (IAU).
+It was also known to the second-brightest star in a constellation named Telescopium Herschelii before it was unrecognized by the International Astronomical Union (IAU).